codefornola/assessor-scraper/README.md

 Running the spider from the command line will crawl the assessors website and [output the data](https://doc.scrapy.org/en/latest/topics/feed-exports.html) to a destination of your choice.

-By default, the spider will output data to elasticsearch, which is configured in `scraper/settings.py`.
-You can use a hosted elasticsearch instance or run one locally using [Docker](https://store.docker.com/search?type=edition&offering=community):
+By default, the spider will output data to a postgres database, which is configured in `scraper/settings.py`.
+You can use a hosted postgres instance or run one locally using [Docker](https://store.docker.com/search?type=edition&offering=community):

 > Important Note: Scraping should always be done responsibly so check the [robots.txt](http://www.robotstxt.org/robotstxt.html) file to ensure the site doesn't explicitly instruct crawlers to not crawl.
 Also when running the scraper, be careful not to cause unexpected load to the assessors website - consider running during non-peak hours or profiling the latency to ensure you aren't overwhelming the servers.